clarkfitzg/phd_research/analysis/traffic/notes.md

 - Separate single scripts into multiple scripts if they actually have two independent sequences of computation.

+These ideas stay much closer to the syntax and language of R compared to what Nick is doing.

 ## TODO

 - X Write manual parallel evaluation of the script
 - Put the graph into a data structure handling the parallel blocks.
-- X Write automated output.
+- Write automated output.

 ## The right data structure